SteveTrewick/USBmuxd/NewReadme.md

 is a `[ [String: Any] ]`.
 Awesome.
 XML is fun!
 For reasons, macOS lacks the fancier XML parsing facilities that exist on iOS (at least on the version I'm stranded on) so I have leaned heavily into Codable to encode/decode these messages.

+I had only the one iPhone connected for this, since otherwise these will get very long.
+An important note though is that many of these fields are optional and not all of them are represented in this one response.
+For example I have an iPhone SE that presents an additional wireless interface and includes a UDID field.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>